croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 for setting up and configuring the library in the Spring Boot context.

 Module `klokwrk-lib-hi-spring-context` contains customized extensions to the classes from the [Spring framework's](https://spring.io/projects/spring-framework) `spring-context` module.
 Currently, there is support for creating a list of message codes used when resolving localized messages from resource bundles.
-Finally, `klokwrk-lib-hibernate` deals with some peculiarities of the internal workings of [Hibernate ORM](https://hibernate.org/orm/).
+Finally, `klokwrk-lib-lo-hibernate` deals with some peculiarities of the internal workings of [Hibernate ORM](https://hibernate.org/orm/).

 In the group of language extensions, we have a `klokwrk-lib-xlang-groovy-base` module.
 It contains some general-purpose constants, utility methods for convenient fetching of object's properties, and